rampadc/cc254x-hidKbdM/README.md

 # Overview

+(This README is outdated.
+It will be updated soon)

 This is a firmware for Texas Instruments CC2540 Bluetooth Low Energy microcontroller that sends keyboard and mouse reports via Bluetooth to the host.
 The commands to control the reports are sent via UART at 57600 bps with 8 data bits and no parity bit.